Paper at the expense of communities and nature in Brazil – DW – 06/22/2023

 It will be the world's largest single eucalyptus pulp production mill.
 It will also be a "fossil-fuel free" pulp plant, producing the industry's lowest-cost hardwood pulp with what Suzano is saying will have minimal environmental impact.

-The project will cause more social conflicts, while large-scale eucalyptus monoculture plantations "decrease the richness of biodiversity," said Karen Vermeer, who works for the Environmental Paper Network.
+The project will cause more social conflicts, while large-scale eucalyptus monoculture plantations will "decrease the richness of biodiversity," said Karen Vermeer from the Environmental Paper Network.

 The NGO works for a sustainable paper industry and is one of over 40 environmental and civil society organizations that sent a letter to the IFC in response, urging them not to approve the loan for the project.